AxlFullbuster/Gameboy-emulator/README.md

 ### Timer
 The Timer is also not fully implemented due to issues with TIMA, TMA, and TAC registers.
 The DIV register is also not correct according to test roms.
 But is able to run well enough for Tetris to randomize it's blocks.

+# Documentation
+The documentation of this code was written with Doxygen in mind.
+A doxyfile is provided if you would like to see it, please see [Doxygen's](http://www.doxygen.nl/manual/index.html) documentation for installing the program and getting it to run.

+# Controls
+This is the current key mapping for the emulator:
+A - Z key.
+B - X key.
+Start - RightShift key.
+Select - Space key.
+Directional Input - Directional Keys.

 # References/Resources
 [Gameboy Development Manual Version 1.1](https://archive.org/details/GameBoyProgManVer1.1)